stefan-hoeck/idris2-ilex/README.md

-The error message from the last example is important: Instead of complaining about having reached the end of input (which, in my opinion, would be rather unspecific), we mark the opening quote that has not properly been closed.
+The error message from the last example is important: Instead of complaining about having reached the end of input (which, in my opinion, would be rather unspecific), we mark the opening quote that has not been properly closed.

 We'd like to do the same in case we arrive at a line break in the middle of a quoted string.
 Again, the resulting error message will be more specific.
-This is only possible by including the line break token `NL` as one of the tokens emitted by the string DFA.
+This is only possible by including the line break state `NL` as one of the states reachable from the quoted string lexer.
 Here's an example where this is relevant.
-Feel free to remove the `linebreak` line from the definition of `strDFA` and re-check the parser's behavior at the REPL.
+Feel free to remove the `linebreak` line from the definition of `csvStr` and re-check the parser's behavior at the REPL.

 ```idris